 Worship for the masses is a collection of songs that I am working on.
-Come here.
-Listen for free as often as you like.
+Focusing around praise and worship to our God and also some other statements.

 There seems to be a market for the bodies of aborted children.
 It seems to be a substantial market "Follow the money understand the lie"

 Psalm 57 says Awake my glory.
 Awake harp and lyre.
 Stir the morning dawn with praise.

 Listen to me, O house of Jacob, and all the remnant of the house of Israel; who are borne from the belly; who are lifted from the womb.
 Even to old age I am He and I will bear to gray hair.
 I made and I will carry and I will bear and deliver.

 Peak position #63

 A time for returning and repentance before our God.

 There are many battles to fight on a daily basis in the Christian walk.
 Who will persevere?
 Who will press in to victory in Him.
 You need a breakthrough!

 Psalm 150:6 Isaiah 14:12,13